oracle-livelabs/cloud-database-services/exadata-database-service-on-cc/lab1/lab1-create-exacc-infra.md

 * Setting Up Your Tenancy - After Oracle creates your tenancy in OCI, an administrator at your company will need to perform some setup tasks and establish an organizational plan for your cloud resources and users.

 * Ensure that you have adequate Oracle Exadata Database Service Limits and OCI Service limits prior to provisioning.
-See OCI Service limits for more information.
-See Requesting a Service Limit Increase for how to increase service resources.
+See [OCI Service limits](https://docs.oracle.com/en-us/iaas/Content/General/Concepts/servicelimits.htm) for more information.
+See [Requesting a Service Limit Increase](https://docs.oracle.com/en-us/iaas/Content/General/Concepts/servicelimits.htm#Requesti) on how to increase service resources.

 * You must plan on allocating a range of IP addresses to the administration network, and another range of IP addresses to the RoCE network.
 When planning the IP addresses, it is important to note that no overlap with existing IP addresses in your corporate network is permitted between the address ranges for the administration network and the RoCE network.
 You must also allocate IP addresses from your corporate network for the Control Plane network.

-## Task 1: Create Cloud Exadata Infrastructure Resource
+## Task 1: Create Infrastructure Resource for Exadata Database Service on Cloud@Customer

 1. Open the navigation menu.
 Under **Oracle Database**, click **Exadata Database Service on Cloud@Customer**.